kstenerud/dogma/kbnf.md

 Variables
 ---------

-In some contexts, resolved data (data that has already been matched) can be bound to a variable for use elsewhere.
+In some contexts, resolved data (data that has already been matched) or literal values can be bound to a variable for use elsewhere.
 Variables are bound either manually using the [`bind`](#bind-function) builtin function, or automatically when passing parameters to a [macro](#macros).
-The variable's [type](#types) is inferred from the context where it is bound.
+The variable's [type](#types) is inferred from its provenance and where it is ultimately used (a type mismatch indicates a malformed grammar).

 **Note**: Variables cannot be re-bound.